ovedanner/collage_creator/README.md

 ## Introduction

-A little collage editor where you can upload your photos, arrange them and print them.
+A little photo collage editor where you can upload your photos, arrange them and print them.
 Very much still a work in progress!